Home Bird Watching & Checklist Delta Birds Coloring Book Bethi Carver Art Gallery Contact Stories

 Chatter Hatches… Near The Fast Water

 Poppa sits on the eggs in the nest, one egg stirs.
 It is ready to hatch!
 The chick eventually chips a hole in the shell with its beak.
-Poppa calls “sweet-weeet”.
+Poppa Barn Swallow calls “sweet-weeet”.
 Momma Barn Swallow flies straight back to the nest.
 In a while the hatchling emerges from its shell.
 Momma and Poppa quickly remove shell pieces from the nest and preen the hatchling.
-In a few hours the natal down-feathers of the hatchling are dry.
-The gape on his beak is a bright yellow.
+In a few hours the hatchlings natal down-feathers are dry and the gape on his beak is a bright yellow.

 Tiny peeps are the first sounds the hatchling makes.
-The hatchling peeps louder and more, chirping!
-This hatchling begins to chatter all the time!
+The hatchling chirps, peeping a bit louder and more chirps!
+This hatchling has begun to chatter!
 So his name is Chatter.

-Poppa brings a mosquito for Chatter, who eagerly gulps his first breakfast.
-With a contented chirp, he settles back for a nap in the warm, cozy nest.
-The late afternoon turns to evening and a dinner of mosquitoes for the breeding pair of Barn Swallows.
-Momma keeps the nest warm fro the night.
-Poppa Barn Swallow perches near the nest, watching the bright sunset colors change on the Delta.
-The Barn Swallow family quiets down and settles in for the night.
+Poppa Barn Swallow brings a mosquito for Chatter, who eagerly gulps his first breakfast.
+Chirping contently he settles back for a nap in the warm, cozy mud nest.
+The late afternoon turns to evening, momma & poppa Barn Swallow watch the bright sunset colors changing on the Delta.
+The Swallow family settles in for the night.

-This illustration may be printed by the reader to color.
-There are color plates and photos on the Delta Birds Coloring Book web page.
+This illustration may be printed by the reader to color in, see color plates and photos in Delta Birds Coloring Book web page.

 Questions;